Templates and Specification

 - New England Villages

-- People Riding bicycles (road bikes with curved down handlebars are preferable)
+- People on road bikes with curved down handlebars

 - Please don’t show images

 - that look like Boston or Cape Code since we will be in the country